Polanski threatens to sue Oscars body

 Polanski's lawyer has asked the Academy of Motion Picture Arts and Sciences to give him a fair hearing and "avoid an expensive lawsuit".

-The director pleaded guilty to unlawful sex with a 13-year-old girl in 1977 and fled the US before being sentenced.
+The director pleaded guilty to unlawful sex with a 13-year-old girl - or statutory rape - in 1977 and fled the US before being sentenced.

-That didn't stop the Oscars awarding him the best director award in 2003.
+He won the best director Oscar in 2003.

 Bill Cosby was also kicked out of the Academy earlier this month following his conviction for sexual assault, while Harvey Weinstein was expelled last year as a result of numerous allegations of sexual assault.